-- Darwinbox Human Resource Management System (HRMS) A digitalised HRMS platform is introduced to manage the employees' lifecycle.
-This digital capability moves HR's focus from data management to data-based - Pulse, an employee engagement survey.
-Pulse, an employee engagement survey, is designed in a framework that conducts three short surveys within a year.
+Darwinbox - Human Resource Management System (HRMS) A digitalised HRMS platform is introduced to manage the employees' lifecycle.
+This digital capability moves HR's focus from data management to data-based decision-making.

+Employee Engagement Survey Pulse, an employee engagement

+survey, is designed in a framework that conducts three short surveys within a year.
 This helps understand the pulse of employees in different departments on a regular basis and work with them on relevant action plans.
 The survey also helps in ongoing manager-employee discussions and creates an environment of continuous listening and open communication.